Andrew’s litigation practice involves corporate and securities litigation, CCAA matters, and strategic commercial

-Andrew has appeared as counsel in the Court of Appeal, the Superior Court of Justice, the Ontario Court of Justice and the Supreme Court of Canada and before the Ontario Securities Commission and other regulators.
+Andrew has appeared as counsel in the Court of Appeal, the Superior Court of Justice, the Ontario Court of Justice and the Supreme Court of Canada, and before the Ontario Securities Commission and other provincial securities regulators.

 Best Lawyers in Canada—Leading lawyer in corporate and commercial litigation (2015-2021)